ammihir/toyota-gazoo-data-hub/README.md

     - car motion
     - lap progression
     - live metrics
+    - multi-car comparison

 🚀 How to Run the Application

-    python -m http.server 8000
+    From the root (the folder that contains `viewer2.html`): python -m http.server 8000

     Then open: